quailjs/quail/docs/tests/tableComplexHasSummary.rst

 .. php:class:: tableComplexHasSummary

-<p>If a table is complex (for example, has some cells with "colspan" attributes
+If a table is complex (for example, has some cells with "colspan" attributes